Provincie-Zuid-Holland/satellite_images_nso_extractor/README.md

 # Introduction
 This python code is intended to automate/make easier the data extraction and cutting of satellite data from the netherlands space office (NSO).
 NSO provides free satellite images from the Netherlands, a downside however is that the NSO provides a very large region and as such a very large data file.
-This leads to a unnecessary large amount of data, if you only want to study a smaller specific region.
+This leads to a unnecessary large amount of data especially if you only want to study a smaller specific region.

-This python code cuts a selected region out of the original satellite image, provided that the selected region is smaller than the original file.
+This python code cuts a selected region out of the original satellite image based on a geojson, provided that the selected region is smaller than the original file.
 And then saves this cutout thus reducing the unnecessary saved data.
-While also calculating the Normalized difference vegetation index (NVDI, used in crop analysis) of the cutout region.
+A option can also be set for calculating the Normalized difference vegetation index (NVDI, used in for example crop analysis) of the cutout region.
-We are working on extracting more variables on satellite images.
+We are working on extracting more variables on satellite images!

 This image gives a illustration:
 ![Alt text](example.png?raw=true "Title")